Body Lift at a Glance

 - Unfavorable and permanent scarring

 Patients with a high BMI (body mass index) increase their risk of surgical complications during a body lift.
 Body lifts do not prevent future weight gain.
-Lasting results are dependent upon a patient’s ability to maintain a healthy and satisfactory body weight after operation.
+Lasting results are dependent upon a patient’s ability to maintain a healthy and satisfactory body weight after the operation.